Suzanne Siminski, MS, MBA

 Director of Software Engineering

 Adel Ahmed has extensive professional and leadership experience implementing software solutions and developing specialized applications that are tailored to clinical and laboratory research and compliant with applicable regulations.
-He oversees the programming division in the Amherst, NY office and is responsible for the data management IT software and applications.
-The programming division consists of several software engineering teams with a wide range of technical expertise dedicated to providing software services and innovative solutions to meet client needs.
-Adel has been with Frontier Science for two decades and serves on various leadership and steering committees.
+He oversees the software engineering division in the Amherst, NY office and is responsible for the data management IT software and applications.
+The software engineering division consists of several teams with a wide range of technical expertise dedicated to providing software services and innovative solutions to meet client needs.
+Adel has been with Frontier Science for over two decades and serves on various leadership and steering committees.
 He graduated summa cum laude from the State University of New York at Buffalo with a BA and an MS in Computer Science and Engineering.

 Lynette Blacher, MLS